SumaiaParveen/Binary-Classifier-Health-Condition/Breast Cancer  Prediction/README.md

 The mean, standard error, and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 For instance, field 4 is Mean Radius, field 14 is Radius SE, field 24 is Worst Radius.
 Values for features 4-33 are recoded with four significant digits.

+## Methodology
+Several machine learning algorithms are applied to see which model works better on this particular dataset.
+Before that, 15 important features are selected after applying five feature selection/ feature importance methods.
+Outlier/ important observation and their impact have also been taken care of.